-In Q1 2012, Forrester Research released an update on its Forrester Wave Email Marketing Vendors report.
-This report is meant to give an overview of how the email service providers stand in relation to each other and how they measure up.
+In Q1 2012, Forrester Research released their Forrester Wave Email Marketing Vendors report.
+This report is created to show the email service providers that serve the enterprise market in relation to each other and how they measure up.

 But, as it turns out, only a few enterprise-level email marketers will truly get the value from this report.

 History of the Forrester Wave email marketing service providers report

 The history of the Forrester Wave report dates back to the days of Jupiter Research, which used to publish the “Email Marketing Buyer’s Guide” annual report.
 Forrester announced the acquisition of New York City-based JupiterResearch in July 2008 and then went on to release “The Forrester Wave: Email Marketing Service Providers” in December 2009.
 The latest installment is called “Forrester Wave Email Marketing Vendors” – notice the name change – and was released in Q1 2012.

 The email marketing vendors report can be split into two segments.
 The first part shows three graphs based on a survey conducted with 74 email marketers, all of whom are customers of the six vendors included in the Email Marketing Forrester Wave report.

 At the end of 2011 Forrester conducted product evaluations, interviewed 18 email marketers and did an online survey of 74 email marketers to gain client feedback on their vendors and the market.
 They interviewed six vendor companies: Epsilon, ExactTarget, Experian CheetahMail, Responsys, StrongMail, and Yesmail Interactive.
 All the interviewed and surveyed email marketers were provided by the vendors themselves.